wavemaker/docs/learn/how-tos/building-pwa-app.md

 ### Enable PWA in Old Applications

-To enable the PWA feature in old applications, along with the above step i.e., enabling PWA flag, do the following.
+To enable the PWA feature in old applications, along with the above step, i.e., enabling PWA flag, do the following.

-- ***Projects without Authentication enabled:*** Add Manifest pattern in `project-security.xml`, i.e., add the following lines in the `project-security.xml` file.
+- **Projects without Authentication enabled:** Add Manifest pattern in `project-security.xml`, i.e., add the following lines in the `project-security.xml` file.

 ```java
 <security:http pattern="/manifest.json" security="none"/>
 <security:http pattern="/ngsw.json" security="none"/>
 ```

-- ***Projects with Authentication enabled:*** Re-save the security config from the Studio, which would regenerate the `project-security.xml` with the manifest pattern.
+- **Projects with Authentication enabled:** Re-save the security config from the Studio, which would regenerate the `project-security.xml` with the manifest pattern.

 ## Steps to Set App Icon

-When PWA is installed on mobile phone if you provide an app icon, then that icon will be shown in the the mobile home screen.
+When PWA is installed on a mobile device, the icon you provide for the app will show on the mobile home screen.

 You can set the app icon as a user-provided icon for PWA in WaveMaker.
 Please find the steps below to add the app icon.

 1. Create a folder named “PWA-icons” in the root directory of a project.